 For more information about studying Ancient civilisations at Flinders please contact Professor Donald Pate or Dr Martin Polkinghorne.

-Student access to topics addressing ancient Greek and Roman civilisations is available through the Department of Archaeology's collaborative relationship with the Department of Classics, Archaeology and Ancient History at the University of Adelaide.
+Student access to topics addressing ancient Greek and Roman civilisations is available through the Archaeology's collaborative relationship with the Department of Classics, Archaeology and Ancient History at the University of Adelaide.